Prabhav25/quiz/README.md

 ## 2)Methodology

-1) So in this game I have created a front page with some tranistions and an overview.
-Now when the child clicks on the Start button a new page comes displaying the actual game.
+1) So in this game I have created a front page with some text transitions and an overview.
+Now when the person clicks on the Start button a new page comes displaying the actual game.
 Now in this game I have explained the instructions to be followed and how to play the game.
 2) Now if a person drags all the numbers correctly and checks for the result a new page comes congratulating that person and a button redirecting the person to play again.
 3) Now if a person drags the numbers incorrectly and checks for the result a new page comes explaining that the answer is incorrect a button redirecting the person to play again.
-4) Suppose a person does not drags any value and checks for the answer a prompt comes redirecting the person to drag the values.
+4) Suppose a person does not drags the value, leave some spaces empty and checks for the answer a prompt comes redirecting the person to drag the values.

-Tranisitions:
+Tranisitions and properties:
 1) The first show page of the quiz game has some text transitions which looks appealing.
 2) The actual game page has some css properties in which if a person is dragging the values in correct order then a green bar is visible below each element and if the order becomes incorrect then a red bar is visible below the element.
 3) It will help the student to know if he is doing it correct or not.
+4) The buttons have hover effect which changes the colour on hovering.
+5) The theme of the game is kept some kind of simple and appealing which is very easy for the students to understand what they have to do.

-This whole prject was made from scratch, used different javascript functions and concepts to achieve it.It's just a demo in which i have used the concept of function based components.
-By profession I am a React developer but as to make the code ore readable and understandable I simply used HTML, CSS and JavaScript.
+This whole prject was made from scratch, used different javascript functions and concepts to make it.
+It's just a demo in which i have used the concept of function based components.
+By profession I am a React developer but so as to make the code more readable and understandable I simply used HTML, CSS and JavaScript.
 Hope you will like it!